syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### CellExporting

-The `DataGridCellPdfExportingEventHandler` delegate allows customizing the styles for the header cells, record cells, group caption cells, and group summary cells.
-The `CellExporting` event is triggered with `DataGridCellPdfExportingEventArgs` that contains the following properties:

-The `DataGridCellPdfExportingEventHandler` delegate allows customizing the styles for header cells, record cells, and group caption cells.
-The `CellExporting` event is triggered with `DataGridCellPdfExportingEventArgs` that contains the following properties:
+The `DataGridCellPdfExportingEventHandler` delegate allows for customizing the styles of header cells, record cells, and group caption cells.
+The CellExporting event is triggered with `DataGridCellPdfExportingEventArgs`, which contains the following properties:

-* `CellType`: Specifies the cell type using `ExportCellType` enum.
-Checks the cell type and applies different cell styles based on the cell type.
+* `CellType`: Specifies the cell type using the `ExportCellType` enum.
+It checks the cell type and applies different cell styles based on the type.

-* `CellValue`: Contains the exported actual value to format the PDF using the `Range` property.
+* `CellValue`: Contains the actual exported value used to format the PDF using the `Range` property.

 * `ColumnName`: Specifies the column name (MappingName) of the exporting cell.
-Applies formatting for a particular column by checking the `ColumnName`.
+It applies formatting for a particular column by checking the `ColumnName`.

 * `Handled`: Determines whether the cell is exported to PDF or not.

 * `PdfGrid`: Specifies the `PDFGridCell` to be exported.
-Customizes Background, Foreground, Font, Alignment, etc., properties of a particular cell.
+It customizes properties such as `Background`, `Foreground`, `Font`, `Alignment`, etc., for a particular cell.

-* `Record`: Gets the collection of exported underlying data objects.
+* `Record`:  Retrieves the collection of underlying data objects being exported.

-You can use this event to customize the properties of the grid cells exported to PDF.
-The following code example illustrates how to customize the background color, foreground color, and cell value of the header cells, record cells, and caption summary cells when exporting.
+You can use this event to customize the properties of grid cells that are exported to PDF.
+The code example below demonstrates how to customize the background color, Text color, and cell value of header cells, record cells, and caption summary cells during the export process.

 {% tabs %}
 {% highlight c# %}